 Three useful tools to support last mile carrier tracking

-The most simple and effective way of keeping customers informed of their delivery is through a parcel tracking portal.
+The most simple and effective way of keeping customers informed of their delivery is through a live package tracking portal.

 If you are running your own business, you might want to consider implementing your own parcel tracking solution.